theupdateframework/taps/tap8.md

 Evelyn's public key, and a threshold value of 3.
 This is signed with at least 2 keys from the current set of keyids.

-## Rotation to Null

-Clients need to check for rotations to a null key, and any delegation pointing to a rotation to a null key is invalid.
-The null key is a hard coded value used across tuf implementations.
-This enables a role to explicitly revoke their own key(s) by introducing a rotation to null.

-**Prioritizing Self Revocation**
-Rotation files are immutable unless replaced with a revocation (rotate to null).
-This is the only case in which they can be replaced or modified.
-If a client wants to rotate to a different key, without having access to their currently delegated private key, this requires a key revocation by the delegating metadata.

 Rotations which do not have any entry point anymore (the delegation they stem from has can been replaced with new keys) can be safely removed from the repository.
 If the delegation of foo is